Advanced Photon Source: How APS works

 The APS uses a series of particle accelerators to push electrons up to nearly the speed of light, and then injects them into a storage ring that is roughly two-thirds of a mile around.
 At every bend in the track, these electrons emit synchrotron radiation in the form of ultrabright X-rays.
 Scientists at 65 experiment stations around the ring use these X-rays for basic and applied research in a number of fields.

 The Experiment Hall surrounds the storage ring and is divided into 35 sectors, each of which has access to x-ray beamlines, one at an insertion device, and the other at a bending magnet.
 Each sector also corresponds to a lab/office module offering immediate access to the beamline.
+Due to this, the different beamlines are used in various disciplines and different techniques are employed.
+The disciplines are typically one or more of the following: Material Science, Physics, Chemistry, Life Science, Geoscience, Environmental Science, Catalysis, and Polymer Science.

 APS uses

 Scientists use X-rays generated by the APS to peer inside batteries, with the goal of creating longer-lasting, faster-charging energy storage devices; to improve 3D printing for more durable materials; to learn more about the behavior of charged particles in order to improve electronics; and to map the brain to understand more about neurological diseases.
 APS research played a role in the development of the COVID-19 vaccines in use in the United States.

 Three Nobel prizes in Chemistry have been granted for work performed in part at the APS.